A space for movement, reflection, and healthy living.

 Bridging

-A GREAT place to actively stretch quads and hip flexors while practicing glute activation.
+- A GREAT place to actively stretch quads and hip flexors while practicing glute activation.
 Only go so high in your bridge as you can keep your pubic bone higher than your belly button.
-That way your butt and low abs do more work than your hip flexors and quads.
+That way your butt and low abs do more work than your hip flexors and quads. - Abs

-If your hip flexors grip in ab work while laying on your back, try imprinting your lower back into the mat.
+- If your hip flexors grip in ab work while laying on your back, try imprinting your lower back into the mat.
 That will help your lower abs engage and build strength and endurance.
-Over time, you’ll be able to move into a more neutral position of the pelvis without your hip flexors and quads dominating.
+Over time, you’ll be able to move into a more neutral position of the pelvis without your hip flexors and quads dominating. - Squats

-We'll focus on squats with a few different positions of the feet to help target your different muscle groups in the hip and create more range of motion in the hip joint.
+- We'll focus on squats with a few different positions of the feet to help target your different muscle groups in the hip and create more range of motion in the hip joint.
 Push into your heels to use more butt and less quad!